Talking about Possibilities

 Past Possibilities

-Lara may have been killed if she was there that night.
+Lara might have died if she was there that night.

-We use (cannot have + past participle) and (could not have + past participle) to refer to events that were impossible to happen in the past.
-However, mostly they are used in the contracted form.
+We use (cannot have + past participle) and (could not have + past participle) to refer to events that are impossible to have happened in the past.
+They are mostly used in the contracted form.
 Check out the examples.

 Sam can't have talked to her again.

-Tina couldn't have failed the exam, she studied months for it.
+Tina couldn't have failed the exam, she studied hard for it.

-There are some expressions in English that are used to indicate uncertainty.
-Here are the most famous ones on the list.
-Take a look:
+There are some expressions in English that are used to indicate uncertainty about possibility of something.
+Take a look at the list below:

 They are likely to take a trip to Italy this summer.